echopen/echopen_prototyping/followup/meetings_sigproc.md

 ### Documentation

-the documentation of v3.0.0 is taking shape!
+* the documentation of v3.0.0 is taking shape!
+* the "howto contribute" instructions will be beta-tested by @loic @benjamin @soobash

 ## 2017.05.10